solana-foundation/developer-content/content/courses/solana-pay/solana-pay.md

 own using Solana Pay.
 Or, if you need some inspiration, you can use the prompt below.

-Build out an app using Solana Pay (or modify the one from the lab) to mint an NFT to users.
+Build out an application using Solana Pay (or modify the one from the lab) to mint an NFT to users.
 To take it up a notch, only make the transaction possible if the user meets one or more conditions (e.g. holds an NFT from a specific collection, is already on a pre-determined list, etc.).